rphuong/birds/README.md

 To start off, the only data augmentation I had was random cropping and random horizontal flipping.
 However, the model was still overfitting, so I decided to add some more augmentation: random rotation and color jitter, which slightly adjusts the brightness, contrast, saturation and hue.
+I did not change the hue, because I was afraid that a bird could be classified incorrectly (e.g. a swan with a pink hue being classified as a flamingo).
 Below you can see the difference in images before and after the added data augmentation.
 Original            |With Crop and Flip | With Crop, Flip, Color Jitter, and Rotation :-------------------------:|:-------------------------:|:-------------------------:
 ![](figs/original.jpg)  |![](figs/aug.png)|![](figs/extraaug.png)

-The results were impressive.
-Although the accuracy of the training set grew more slowly, the testing accuracy was now __% instead of the prior 67.8%.
+The results were interesting.
+The accuracy of the training set grew more slowly, and the testing accuracy was now 66.9% instead of the prior 67.8%.
+Without adding color jitter, it also performed better with an accuracy of 67.5%.
+This may be because the changes in the color may be obscuring the features in a way not intended.

 ## What I Learned and What's Next
 While working on this project, I learned that there's no one way to get the